SDU-eScience/UCloud/provider-integration/integration-module/wiki/design-docs/e2e-verification.md

 )
 ```

-The UCloud frontend must add this in the `UCloud-RPC-Signature` header.
+The UCloud frontend must add this in the `UCloud-Signed-Intent` header.
 Similarly, the Core must pass it in the same
 header to the provider.

 Integrations supporting this signature should validate as much information as possible.
 If any information appears to be